sqlxpert/lights-off-aws/README.md

        <summary>If you run Terraform with least-privilege permissions...</summary>

        <br/>
-       Most people do not need to read this section, because most Terraform users grant full AWS administrative permissions to Terraform.
+       If you do not give Terraform full AWS administrative permissions, you must give it permission to:

-       If, given the serious security risks associated with the typical approach, you instead follow the principle of least privilege for Terraform, you must give Terraform permission to:

        - List, describe, get tags for, create, tag, update, untag and delete IAM roles, update the "assume role" (role trust or "resource-based")